MCEF NAMES NOVEMBER STUDENTS OF THE MONTH

-PEARL ― The Mississippi Construction Education Foundation is recognizing four top-achieving career and technical education students as its students of the month for November.
+PEARL ― The Mississippi Construction Education Foundation is recognizing four career and technical education standouts as its students of the month for November.

 Winners are chosen based on grades, attendance, discipline in class, outstanding achievements, leadership abilities, and post-graduation plans.
 All will compete for student of the year honors at the foundation’s annual awards program next May.

 “We congratulate our student of the month winners for being such excellent representatives of high school career tech programs in Mississippi,” said Mike Barkett, MCEF president.
 “We’re proud of each of them for helping ensure our state has a highly skilled workforce to support the state’s growing construction and manufacturing industries.”

 Touting a perfect grade point average and attendance record, Beemon leads by example with a willingness to go the extra mile with anyone who needs help.
 An 11th grader at Pelahatchie High School, he is a member of the Student Council, Beta Club and Fellowship of Christian Athletes.
 While his future plans are uncertain, Beemon is considering a career as a football coach or career tech instructor.

 Melton serves as an officer for his SkillsUSA and FFA chapters.
 A nominee for the Greene County High School Hall of Fame 2019, he is the recipient of the FFA Chapter and Greenhand Degree, his NCCER certification, and the Safety Award at the 2018 Building Futures Summer Camp.
 Melton plans to boost his construction training through military service, eventually earning a degree in construction management from the University of Southern Mississippi.